- Is there a pickup site near me?

 Please carefully flatten and return your box.
 We provide a visual guide (pictures and a short video) to help you see how to break down the box without ripping it (click here).
 We reuse our boxes until they fall apart, are torn, or are too soiled for reuse.
 On the farm we use sturdy coolers and totes designed to last for many years.
 Food safety issues require that we not reuse plastic bags or clamshell boxes, but YOU can, and our egg cartons are too flimsy to reuse, so please repurpose & recycle these things at home!

 The humidity in our walk-in cooler and in the refrigerated truck is very high.
-Pulp egg cartons soften up if they get wet or moist and will fall apart when picked up, endangering your eggs.
+Pulp egg cartons soften up if they get wet or moist and will often fall apart when picked up, endangering your eggs.
 We want your eggs to travel as safely as possible.
 The plastic egg cartons we use are made of recycled plastic.